What Can Elephants Teach Us About Emotions?

 Feeling empathetic is a main component of being human.
 It’s why someone would pull over to help another driver with a flat tire or give money to a charitable organization.
 People tend to humanize and respect the animals that also show empathy, such as dogs.
 But there is an enormous amount of evidence that proves elephants also feel empathy.

-A 2014 study showed Asian elephants reassure and comfort other members of their herds when they are in distress.
+One study showed Asian elephants reassure and comfort other members of their herds when they are in distress.
 This proves they are intelligent enough to recognize when other elephants are upset and that they are compassionate beings.
 Research conducted in Thailand revealed that elephants acted distressed when they saw another herd mate in angst.
 Elephants are known to provide help to injured elephants (such as slowing down the herd so the injured one can keep up), and there are many touching online videos that show elephants saving calves’ lives.

 Elephants tenderly taking care of youngsters and engaging in teamwork are clear signs they share the same love and unity as a human family.